questionlp/api.wwdt.me_docs/content/guest.md

 ### Retrieve a guest

-Get information for a specific Not My Job guest
+Get information for a specific Not My Job guest using the guest's database ID

 ```endpoint
 GET https://api.wwdt.me/v1.0/guests/{guest_id}